mobilepadawan/Toastit-JS/README.md

 ```

 ### JS configuration
-2. Add to the top of your JS main file the `import` statement to import the Toast-It JS file. 🔝
+2. Add to the top of your JS main file the `import` statement for importing the Toast-It JS file. 🔝

 ```javascript
 import ToastIt from "../path/to/js/library/toastitv1.0-min.js";
 ```

-3. Just configure the four basic parameters to start using Toasti-It. ⚙️
+3. Just configure the onlny four basic parameters to start using Toasti-It. ⚙️

 ```javascript
 ToastIt.now({